CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 $$

+## The Balancing Act
+As we've seen, often you have to choose whether to optimize for precision or recall.
+Let's take this to extremes.

-## High Precision, Low Recall
+### High Precision, Low Recall
-So what would it mean for a model to be high precision, but low recall?
+So what would it mean for a model to be ultra high precision, but low recall?

 Essentially, whenever you do send a grandma to jail you are always right, but you miss a lot of actually guilty grandmas in the process.